jrblevin/markdown-mode/README.md

     interactively using <kbd>C-c C-x C-l</kbd> (`markdown-toggle-url-hiding`)
     or from the Markdown | Links & Images menu.

+  * `markdown-hide-markup` - Determines whether all possible markup is hidden or otherwise beautified (default: `nil`).
+The actual buffer text remains unchanged, but the display will be altered.
+    Brackets and URLs for links will be hidden, asterisks and underscores for italic and bold text will be hidden, text bullets for unordered lists will be replaced by Unicode bullets, and so on.
+Since this includes URLs and reference labels, when non-nil this setting supercedes `markdown-hide-urls`.
+    Markup hiding can be toggled using <kbd>C-c C-x C-m</kbd>
+    (`markdown-toggle-markup-hiding`) or from the Markdown | Show & Hide menu.

   * `markdown-fontify-code-blocks-natively` - Whether to fontify
      code in code blocks using the native major mode.
 This only works for fenced code blocks where the language is specified